Dazed and Confused (film): Legacy

 In October 2004, three of Linklater's former classmates from Huntsville High School, whose surnames are Wooderson, Slater, and Floyd, filed a defamation lawsuit against Linklater, claiming to be the basis for the similarly named characters on the film.
-The lawsuit was filed in New Mexico rather than Texas because New Mexico has a longer statute of limitations.
+The lawsuit was filed in New Mexico which has a longer statute of limitations than Texas.
 The suit was subsequently dismissed.

 In 2012, McConaughey reprised his role as Wooderson in the Butch Walker and The Black Widows music video "Synthesizers".
 To celebrate the film's 20th anniversary in 2013, the film received the Star of Texas award from the Texas Film Hall of Fame.
 Linklater accepted the award after being introduced by Tarantino, who reiterated his appreciation of the film as his favorite of the 1990s.
-The event featured a reunion of several cast members including Joey Lauren Adams, Wiley Wiggins, Christin Hinojosa, Nicky Katt, Mona Lee, Catherine Avril Morris, Anthony Rapp, Marissa Ribisi, Michelle Burke Thomas, and Mark Vandermeulen.
+The event featured a reunion of several cast members including Adams, Wiggins, Christin Hinojosa, Nicky Katt, Mona Lee, Catherine Avril Morris, Anthony Rapp, Marissa Ribisi, Michelle Burke Thomas, and Mark Vandermeulen.
 At the event, Linklater described his intent to create an inverse John Hughes film: "The drama is so low-key in [Dazed & Confused].
 I don't remember teenage[sic] being that dramatic.
 I remember just trying to go with the flow, socialize, fit in and be cool.
 The stakes were really low.
 To get Aerosmith tickets or not?
 That's a big thing.
 It was really rare when the star-crossed lovers from the opposite side of the tracks and the girl gets pregnant and there's a car crash and somebody dies.
 That didn't really happen much.
 But riding around and trying to look for something to do with the music cranked up, now that happened a lot!"

-After Boyhood was released Linklater announced that his next film, Everybody Wants Some!!, would be a "spiritual sequel" to Dazed and Confused.
+After his later feature Boyhood was released in 2014, Linklater announced that his next film, Everybody Wants Some!!, would be a "spiritual sequel" to Dazed and Confused.
 The newer film takes place at a Texas college in 1980.